fatal1101/BPI-R4_Mediatek_OpenWrt-25.12_Kernel-6.12/README.md

 >
 > Current issue with SFP+ not working correctly.
 >
-> TX transmit power isn't showing correctly in luci.
+> WiFi6 TX transmit power not showing correctly in luci.

 ## **Notes**